An Interview with Avanti’s PreSales team lead

 I was born in Minneapolis, Minnesota and lived there for the first 26 years of my life.

-My family is actually small.
+My family is actually of small.
 My wife, Jeanie, works in the outdoor industry.
-My son, Zach is now living in Brooklyn, New York and is working as a product designer.
-We have three dogs in the family, all Shiba-Inus.
-Two living with us in Atlanta and one with my son in Brooklyn.
+My son, Zach is a recent college graduate now living in New York.
+We have two dogs in the family, Both Shiba-Inus.
+One living with us in Atlanta and one with my son in Brooklyn.

 What did you study?

 I went to school for graphic design, which turned into more of a production focus as I would try to make my designs more print ready and less theoretical.
 This was how I started in the print industry.